Sishio/cyberpvnk/README.md

 net | The networking code.
 This also uses SDL2 for IP networking.
 Serial networking is something that I would like to do but setting it up is not a main priority of mine. render | The rendering code.
-This uses OpenGL and SDL, it works well. server | The server code. thread | The (unused) thread library.
-This has been superseded by C++11 threads.
-If there is a reason to not use C++11, this is an option and will be there in case someone needs it. util | Nice little utilities library I decided to make.
+This uses OpenGL and SDL, it works well. server | The server code. util | Nice little utilities library I decided to make.
 Its main uses are for it's millisecond sleep (ms_sleep(double)) and pseudo-random numbers (gen_rand(max_value)).